mac-comp128-fa25/final-project-clarence_chenhao/README.md

 The user interacts with the program through a simple graphical interface built with the KiltGraphics library.

 ### Expected Functionality
-    The user will start the program by hitting the “run” button in the “HomeApp” class.
+1. The user will start the program by hitting the “run” button in the “HomeApp” class.
-    The user will then fill in 2 text fields in the KiltGraphics UI to enter valid airport codes for the origin and destination.
+2. The user will then fill in 2 text fields in the KiltGraphics UI to enter valid airport codes for the origin and destination.
-    The user will then hit the “GO” button, which will:
+3. The user will then hit the “GO” button, which will:
-    Go to the results page if valid airport codes are entered.
+4. Go to the results page if valid airport codes are entered.
-    Prompt the user to enter valid airport codes if invalid ones are entered.
+5. Prompt the user to enter valid airport codes if invalid ones are entered.
-    The results page will display up to 10 results based on flight time.
+6. The results page will display up to 10 results based on flight time.
-    The user will then be given the choice to toggle between time and cost priority.
+7. The user will then be given the choice to toggle between time and cost priority.

 ## Implementation Details
 Our code functions as follows:
-    Data loading
+### 1. Data loading
+a.
 The program uses the helper class CSVReader to read a CSV file storing flight information, where each row represents one flight with the columns from left to right being: OriginAirport, DestinationAirport, Airtime(minutes), Cost(USD)
+b.
 From the file, we identify all unique airport codes and store them in a HashSet to determine the total number of nodes in our graph.
 We create a HashMap that maps each airport code (String) to an integer index.

-    Graph Construction
+### 2. Graph Construction
+a.
 We then read the file by row and represent the flight network data as a weighted directed graph, where each vertex corresponds to an airport and each edge to a directed flight.
 The weights of each edge are the airtime and cost data.
+b.
 The graph is stored as a 3D integer array, which we will explain in greater detail in a later section.
-    Path Finding Algorithm
+### 3. Path Finding Algorithm
+a.
 We then implement a variation on Dijkstra’s algorithm to allow us to find the shortest k paths between any pair of vertices.
 Details of the algorithm will also be explained in the next section.
+b.
 The result is then sorted using a priority queue and is ready to be output to the user.
-    UI
+### 4. UI
+a.
 We then draw the UI with KiltGraphics and allow the user to interact with the program through the UI rather than the console.

 ## Algorithm and Data Structure Choice
 ### Algorithm